This information is posted in compliance with section 668.49 of Institutional Fire Safety Policies and Fire Statistics.

 Always use the stairs to evacuate the building; never use the elevator during a fire or alarm.

-If students encounter smoke, short breaths through the nose and stay close to the floor; crawl, if possible.
+If students encounter smoke, take short breaths through the nose and stay close to the floor; crawl, if possible.

 Once outside the building, wait on the opposite side of the building until called by University officials.